vmarsterson/vmarsterson/README.md

 I'm an apprentice software engineer, currently working in the My Sky App team at Sky as an Android Developer in Leeds.

 ## Some of my favourite projects (pinned below where public) 👩‍💻
-+ My first experience of development was a website I designed using solely HTML and CSS for a cybersecurity institute my colleague and I launched in Bordeaux, for which we ran a two day conference on the Politics of Cybersecurity with policy makers, civil society and private companies including Google and Quant
++ My first experience of development was a website I designed using solely HTML and CSS for a cybersecurity institute my colleague and I launched in Bordeaux, for which we ran a two-day conference on the Politics of Cybersecurity with policy makers, civil society and private companies including Google and Quant
 + I built a speaker monitor using a Ruby backend which I used as a management tool to help organise the conference
-+ I worked with my team to create a Dashboard which displayed GitHub PRs with a filtering system using a variety of technologies including React, Javascript, Node, HTML and CSS
++ I worked with my team to create a Dashboard which displayed GitHub PRs with a filtering system using a variety of technologies including React, JavaScript, Node, HTML and CSS
 + I am currently working on my own Android app in Kotlin which will help people learn more about accessibility on Android

 ## Prior to becoming a developer 💼